thompson-stephen113/python-for-devs/README.md

 <br>

 ### Exercise 1.2
-1. Create a structure named recipe_1 with keys for name, cooking_time, and ingredients
+1. Create a structure named recipe_1 with keys for name, cooking_time, and ingredients.
 2. The attributes for the recipe_1 structure are:
     * Name: Tea
     * Cooking time: 5 minutes